If you could live in another time period, what would you choose?

 Whether you are composing a love letter, have a pen pal, or wish to express gratitude, a handwritten note is the way to go.
-Not only does this thought filled gift show your devotion, but a collection of them would also be an exceptional memento to read through years later.
+Not only does this thought-filled gift show your devotion, but a collection of them would also be an exceptional memento to read through years later.
 Learn how to make envelopes out of coloring pages here.

 Explore.
 Turn down that road you pass every day, just to see where it goes.
 Stroll along the well-known streets of your neighborhood because you can.
 Go with your friends.
 Peddle to your local grocery store.
 Buy a treat, sit on the curb, and enjoy.